-MUED 382: Music education philosophies and their practical applications for designing and implementing a secondary school choral curriculum.
+Music education philosophies and their practical applications for designing and implementing a secondary school choral curriculum.
 Topics include recruitment, auditions, repertoire selection, and classroom management.
+The lab involves 20 hours of supervised observation and teaching with K-12 classroom choral music.
+Prerequisites: MUED 241 and 338.
+Even years.